 The oncologist recommended another seven months of chemotherapy treatment.
-I faced the medicalisation of my life again.
 The treatment is palliative – it is trying to stop the cancer spreading further.

 My main worry was transport: “How will I get to hospital for all these appointments?”
 My husband is 89 and can drive only in the local area.
 Our children are all working and I wanted to lessen the impact on them.

 I’ve used many of the hospital services as well.
-My oncologist arranged a meeting with the counsellor, who helped enormously when I felt overwhelmed.
+My oncologist arranged a meeting with the counsellor.
 The social worker gave me practical advice, and the occupational therapist modified our home to suit my illness.
 My spiritual needs are met by the chaplain, and I know the palliative care coordinator will be there to help me.

 I’d like people with advanced cancer to know that there are a myriad of services.
 You only have to ask; you are not alone.